 According to Kalika Purana, after the creation of the 10 Prajapatis, Kama (Kamadeva), the god of love, was created from Brahma’s mind.
 Kamadeva is ordered to spread love in the world by shooting his flower-arrows and Prajapati Daksha is requested to present a wife to Kamadeva.
 Kamadeva first uses his arrows against Brahma and the Prajapatis, who are all incestuously attracted to Brahma’s daughter Sandhya (“Twilight-dawn/dusk”).
 Shiva, who was passing by, watches them and laughs.
 Embarrassed, Brahma and the Prajapatis tremble and perspire.
 From the sweat of Daksha rises a beautiful woman named Rati, who Daksha presents to Kamadeva as his wife.

 Kama Deva is represented as a handsome, winged young man who wields a bow and arrow.
 His lethal weapon of love is a bow made of sugarcane with a string of honeybees and the arrows are adorned with five kinds of fragrance to incite every sense- the Asoka tree flowers, the lotus, the blue lily, the jasmine and the mango flowers.
-The Asoka tree flowers represent fertility and the lotus represents purity in life and the blue lily represents peace and tranquility, the jasmine induces the heightened sensitivity related to seduction and the mango flowers prosperity and fulfillment.
+The Asoka tree flowers represent fertility and the lotus represents purity in life and the blue lily represents peace and tranquillity, the jasmine induces the heightened sensitivity related to seduction and the mango flowers prosperity and fulfilment.
 He’s also called Madana the one who intoxicates.

 According to the Silpa Sastras, Kamadeva is to be formally portrayed with the season of spring, Vasanta, and the Makara banner is to be carried by a horse-faced being, whose appearance connotes the virility of horses.